 1LT Marcus Rice

 1LT Rice’s plans of making a lifetime career in the Army ended during his third deployment to Afghanistan with the 580th Signal Company, 25th Signal Battalion.
 On Dec.
-5, 2012, 1LT Rice, who was 30 at the time, collapsed after a four-mile run during PT.
+5, 2011, 1LT Rice, who was 29 at the time, collapsed after a four-mile run during company PT.
 After his fellow Soldiers found him without a pulse and shaking, first responders resuscitated him several times.
 Doctors later diagnosed him with sudden cardiac arrest complicated by anoxic brain Injury.
 The brain injury caused paralysis from the waist down and weakness in his arms.
 He also experiences memory loss, seizures, and difficulties in speech from his injury.

 Marcus received treatment at the James B. Haley VA in Tampa for a year before returning home to Batesville, Miss., where he currently lives with his parents, Silvester and Willie.
 In his free time, Marcus enjoys working out, watching sports, and going to the movies.
 He has taken up handcycling and has participated in several races.

 In a fully accessible Homes For Our Troops home, Marcus says he has regained his independence.
 The lowered countertops and pull down shelves enable him to reach for a drink or snack on his own.
 Silvester and Willie are happy their son has more freedom, and they are able to spend more quality time with him in an open living space.

 Marcus and his family chose to remain in Mississippi to be close to family.
 Marcus is grateful to all of HFOT’s donors and supporters who contributed to the building of his specially adapted custom home.
 “Thank you and God bless you all,” he says.